ddnexus/pagy/docs/how-to.md

 @pagy, @records = pagy(my_scope, page: 3) # force page #3
 ```

-That will explicitly set the `:page` variable, overriding the default behavior (which pulls the page number from the
+That will explicitly set the `:page` option, overriding the default behavior (which pulls the page number from the
 `params[:page]` by default).

 ## Customize the dictionary